-It's not as powerful as the Sonos Ikea Symfonisk Table Lamp Speaker, nor as the Sonos One, but the Symfonisk Book Shelf Wi-Fi Speaker still packs in some serious punch for its compact size.
+It's not as powerful as the Sonos Ikea Symfonisk Table Lamp Speaker, nor as the Sonos One or Sonos One SL, but the Symfonisk Book Shelf Wi-Fi Speaker still packs in some serious punch for its compact size.
 It offers great range with plenty of detail and a healthy dose of bass - perhaps a little too much for some, but you can adjust this in the equaliser (EQ) settings of the Sonos app.
 Read our Sonos tips and tricks on how to do this.

 There's decent volume too.
 We had our Bookshelf Wi-Fi Speaker in our living room, which is open plan and one of the bigger rooms in our home, and we didn't need to go beyond 30 per cent volume.
 It's really quite impressive for its price and size.

-The Book Shelf Wi-Fi speaker also sounded excellent as two surrounds, paired with a Sonos Beam and Sonos Sub in a demo we had prior to receiving our review unit, though we will be testing this out at home over the next couple of weeks so we will update this review again with more on that.
+The Book Shelf Wi-Fi speaker also sounded excellent as two surrounds, paired with a Sonos Beam and Sonos Sub in a demo we had prior to receiving our review unit, though we will be testing this out at home n the future so we will update this review again with more on that.

 Overall, the Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker is one great-sounding shelf and a fantastic way to start a Sonos collection.